 Of course, depending on your goals, your plan will be unique and incorporate different cards, but here is my recommended order and a plan you can follow if you’re not sure where to start.

-Before you follow this plan, be sure that free flights in the U.S. (excluding Hawaii, though Southwest WILL be flying to Hawaii soon!) are a good benefit for you.
+Before you follow this plan, be sure that free flights in the U.S. (including Hawaii!) are a good benefit for you.
 The plan also includes the possibility of free flights to Costa Rica, Mexico, the Dominican Republic, Cuba, Jamaica, Grand Cayman Island, Turks & Caicos and the Bahamas.

 Credit Card No 1: Southwest Chase Rapid Rewards Premier, Plus OR Priority personal cards (pick 1)